Great Tea Race of 1866

 Given the close finish, and fearing that the consignees might find reason to avoid payment, the prize, or "premium", was claimed by Taeping but shared between them and Ariel, by agreement of their agents and owners.
 1866 was the last time that a premium was written into the bill of lading of a tea clipper for docking in London with the first of the new crop.
 Though clippers raced with cargoes of tea for a few more years, the only commercial advantage was in the reputation as a fast ship, thereby securing a better rate of freight in the future.

 Whilst the outcome thrilled its followers, it was clear to some that the days of the tea clipper were numbered.
-The auxiliary steamer Erl King had sailed from Foochow 8 days after Ariel, carrying both passengers and a cargo of tea.
+The auxiliary steamer Erl King had sailed from Fuzhou (Foochow) 8 days after Ariel, carrying both passengers and a cargo of tea.
 She arrived in London 15 days before the sailing ships.
 The SS Agamemnon, a much more fuel efficient ship than her contemporaries, had just made the fastest ever outward passage to China of 65 days and was on her way to London with a cargo of tea that was two or three times larger than a clipper could carry.
 The Suez Canal was under construction (and opened in 1869).
 This would give a much shorter route (a reduction of about 3250 nmi or nearly a quarter less distance), so favouring the steamships, as the Canal was not a practical option for sailing vessels.